Seattle SuperSonics: Arrival of Spencer Haywood

-1974–1983: Post-season success and championship season
+1974–1983: Postseason success and championship season

 Bill Russell was hired as the head coach in 1974, and he led the SuperSonics to the playoffs for the first time.
-The team, which featured Haywood, guards Fred Brown and Slick Watts, and rookie center Tommy Burleson, defeated Detroit Pistons in a three-game mini-series before losing to the eventual champion Golden State Warriors in six games.
-The next season, SuperSonics traded Haywood to New York Knicks, forcing the remaining players to pick up the offensive slack.
+The team, which featured Haywood, guards Fred Brown and Slick Watts, and rookie center Tommy Burleson, defeated the Detroit Pistons in a three-game mini-series before losing to the eventual champion Golden State Warriors in six games.
+The next season, the SuperSonics traded Haywood to the New York Knicks, forcing the remaining players to pick up the offensive slack.
 Guard Fred Brown, now in his fifth season, was selected to the 1976 NBA All-Star Game, and finished fifth in the league in scoring average and free-throw percentage.
 Burleson's game continued to strengthen as Watts led the NBA in assists and steals, and was named to the All-NBA Defensive First Team.
-SuperSonics again made the playoffs but lost to Phoenix Suns in six games, in spite of strong performances from Brown (28.5 ppg) and Burleson (20.8 ppg).
+The SuperSonics again made the playoffs but lost to the Phoenix Suns in six games, in spite of strong performances from Brown (28.5 ppg) and Burleson (20.8 ppg).